Active Learning Strategies

 Challenge: Textbooks are not always an ideal source for individual pre-class student learning.

 Technique: Create simple videos that focus on critical content.
-Use visuals with little on-screen text.
-Provide students with accompanying instructions on note-taking for the videos or provide guiding questions.
+Use visuals with little on-screen text, and pair them with note-taking instructions or guiding questions.

 Supporting Paper: Stockwell et al., 2015